 "When I first handed out the backpacks, I asked them their names.
 One little girl was so scared she stood back.
 Then she finally took the backpack and ran away.

 "That little girl came back a few days later and said in English, 'You are an angel.'
 She was just a kid who wants an education.
-I was so happy, but I had no idea what I was
+I was so happy, but I had no idea what I was going to do."

 Back home, as Mahnoor sat in the living room watching TV with her father, he recalled, "A commercial for 'Make a Wish' came on.
 Mahnoor stated that the ad was 'cool.'
 I corrected her and stated back, 'No, Mahnoor.
 It's only cool if you're doing it, not watching it.'